Taylor A. Nichols, PharmD, BCPP

 Phoenix, AZ

-Dr. Taylor Nichols is a Psychiatric Clinical Pharmacy Provider at the Phoenix VA Health Care System in Phoenix, AZ.
-She currently works in the Substance Abuse Residential Rehabilitation Treatment Program (SARRTP) and outpatient Substance Use Disorder Treatment Program (SUDTP) clinic where she specializes in substance use disorders and psychiatric care.
-She also serves as the Residency Program Coordinator for the Phoenix VA PGY2 Psychiatric Pharmacy residency program.
+Dr. Taylor Nichols is a Psychiatric Clinical Pharmacist Practitioner at the Phoenix VA Health Care System in Phoenix, AZ.
+She currently works in the Domiciliary – Substance Use Disorders (DOM-SUD) residential treatment program and outpatient Substance Use Disorder Treatment Program (SUDTP) clinic where she specializes in substance use disorders and psychiatric care.
+She also services as the Syringe Services Program Facility Lead at the Phoenix VA.
 Dr. Nichols received her PharmD from the University of the Incarnate Word and completed her PGY1 and PGY2 residencies at the Medical University of South Carolina.
-She is Board Certified in Psychiatric Pharmacy and is an active member of the College of Psychiatric and Neurologic Pharmacists (CPNP).
+She is Board Certified in Psychiatric Pharmacy and is an active member of the American Association of Psychiatric Pharmacists (AAPP).

 As pharmacists, we are dedicated to assess for potential risk, reduce harm, and improve outcomes based on individualized goals.
 We consider foundational pharmacy principles such as dosing, dosage form, route of administration, pharmacokinetics, side effects, etc. to thoughtfully guide and educate our patients on therapeutic choices.
 While this practice is often restricted to drugs used for medical purposes, pharmacists already possess the necessary training to apply this same basic knowledge to drugs not being used for medical purposes.
 One might argue that, as psychiatric and neurologic pharmacists, we are better suited than most to understand how these principles apply to addictive substances.
 Most of the battle is demystifying these addictive substances and envisioning ways to incorporate harm reduction into our everyday practice.